-Think “interstate highway” and you’re likely to think “ hours of monotony punctuated by the occasional Stuckey’s.”
-But America’s ribbons of open road tie together some truly dazzling roadside scenery.
-Here are seven stunning drives that don’t require you to risk life and limb on hairpin turns.
+Think "interstate highway" and you're likely to conjure up hours of monotony punctuated by the occasional Stuckey's.
+But America's ribbons of open road tie together some truly dazzling roadside scenery.
+Here are eight stunning drives that don't require you to risk life and limb on hairpin turns.

 1. I-17, Flagstaff to Phoenix, Arizona